Receptor antagonist: Partial agonists

 Partial agonists are defined as drugs that, at a given receptor, might differ in the amplitude of the functional response that they elicit after maximal receptor occupancy.
 Although they are agonists, partial agonists can act as a competitive antagonist in the presence of a full agonist, as it competes with the full agonist for receptor occupancy, thereby producing a net decrease in the receptor activation as compared to that observed with the full agonist alone.
 Clinically, their usefulness is derived from their ability to enhance deficient systems while simultaneously blocking excessive activity.
 Exposing a receptor to a high level of a partial agonist will ensure that it has a constant, weak level of activity, whether its normal agonist is present at high or low levels.
 In addition, it has been suggested that partial agonism prevents the adaptive regulatory mechanisms that frequently develop after repeated exposure to potent full agonists or antagonists.
 E.g. Buprenorphine, a partial agonist of the μ-opioid receptor, binds with weak morphine-like activity and is used clinically as an analgesic in pain management and as an alternative to methadone in the treatment of opioid dependence.
+Analogously, the opioid overdose antidote naloxone is typically described as a competitive receptor antagonist, but has also been shown to have low efficacy partial agonist activity at the μ-opioid receptor.
+Its antagonistic effect on μ-opioid receptor activation was shown to involve a latent conformational state, where the receptor and its heterotrimeric G protein are stalled in a conformation, which prevents GDP release and G protein activation.

 Inverse agonists

 An inverse agonist can have effects similar to those of an antagonist, but causes a distinct set of downstream biological responses.
 Constitutively active receptors that exhibit intrinsic or basal activity can have inverse agonists, which not only block the effects of binding agonists like a classical antagonist but also inhibit the basal activity of the receptor.
-Many drugs previously classified as antagonists are now beginning to be reclassified as inverse agonists because of the discovery of constitutive active receptors.
-Antihistamines, originally classified as antagonists of histamine H1 receptors have been reclassified as inverse agonists.
+Many drugs previously classified as antagonists are now beginning to be reclassified as inverse agonists because of the discovery of constitutive active receptors; antihistamines for example, originally classified as antagonists of histamine H1 receptors, have been reclassified as inverse agonists.